Anushree-B/random-walk/README.md

+# Random walk

-randomwalk.py file contains code to print the random walk.
+*randomwalk.py* file contains code to print the random walk.

-randomwalk1.py contains the code to print the randomwalk on streamlit and print the corresponding graph whose random walk is printed
+*randomwalk1.py* contains the code to print the randomwalk on streamlit and print the corresponding graph whose random walk is printed

-test.py contains code to just print the animation of an array or path. (but it is not working - output blank graph)
+*test.py* contains code to just print the animation of an array or path. (but it is not working - output blank graph)

-randomwalk2.py contains code for prinitng random walk and animation on streamlit but only blank graph is getting printed
+*randomwalk2.py* contains code for prinitng random walk and animation on streamlit but only blank graph is getting printed

-randomwalk_final.py contains the entire code for the plotting of graph and random walk (not using animation) in streamlit local host
+*randomwalk_final.py* contains the entire code for the plotting of graph and random walk (not using animation) in streamlit local host